0

 Hello Bryan.
 That's Jerry Busher on the trumpet.
 He also plays second drums (i.e. Closed Captioned, Number 5, and Break).
 Jerry is a longtime friend from the DC punk scene (he was in Fidelity Jones along with number of other bands) and started traveling with the band as a roadie around 1995 and then started performing on a few of the songs in 1998.
 Jerry is also the person that has been mastering and editing the shows that have been posted on the site. -FLS

-By: Bryan Hantman over 11 years ago
+By: Bryan Hantman about 12 years ago

 Who's playing brass instrument (trumpet or whatever) on Full Disclosure?

-By: jeff Pulk almost 12 years ago
+By: jeff Pulk over 12 years ago

 keep on rockin' in the free world

-By: mookthekook almost 12 years ago
+By: mookthekook over 12 years ago

 Holy shit!
 This is amazing.

-By: ChristiaanReynolds almost 12 years ago
+By: ChristiaanReynolds over 12 years ago

 Christ, the setlist.